pawelkorus/docker-php-builtin-server/README.md

 </code>

 ## xdebug
-PHP in this container is preconfigured with xdebug.
-It expects listening xdebug server on port 9093.
-The key for xdebug session is phpstorm.

-XDebug session is not started automatically.
-You need to enter url with ```XDEBUG_SESSION_START``` parameter, e.g. ```http://127.0.0.1:80000/index.php?XDEBUG_SESSION_START=phpstorm```
+PHP in this container is preconfigured with XDebug.
+This configuration enables "remote connect back mode" (see https://xdebug.org/docs/remote).
+In this mode XDebug detects 'debugger' ip address from incoming HTTP request headers.
+It also assumes that 'debugger' is listening on port 9000.
+With this setup you have few options that allow you to debug your application.

+You can use default docker bridge network.
+In this case you have to use docker bridge host ip address when making HTTP request to php container.

+Another options is to use docker host network driver by using `--net host` parameter when executing `docker run` command.
+In this case container and host share the same network and 'debugger' port (9000) is visible from php container.
+You can use any ip address assigned to host when making HTTP request to php container.